-The programme has been designed to prepare candidates for senior management positions.
+The programme has been designed to prepare candidates for specialist branding and senior management positions.
 For this purpose, innovative courses on contemporary issues are taught, opportunity for practical application is fostered, and seminars are conducted by leading guest speakers.
 These complementing and supporting elements combine to create a learning opportunity that is profoundly challenging and awakening.
-Our faculty benefits from global industry experience and will provide candidates with a solid foundation in strategic business management.
-Students who complete an internship will gain the practical skills to apply their knowledge in the workplace, preparing them for rewarding management roles.
+Our faculty benefits from international branding and business experience and will provide candidates with a solid theoretical foundation to take or support business decisions within the context of branding constraints in both a rigorous and creative manner.
+Students' own initiative is fostered so that full responsibility for the outcome of their research and work is taken always within the guidelines provided and objectives set from the outset.
+Students who complete an internship will gain the practical skills to apply their knowledge in the workplace, preparing them for rewarding management or specialist branding roles.